UofA-EEE-LAUS/Self-Assembly-Control-for-Multi-Vehicle-Systems/Object_detection/Readme.txt

       perform homography transfer function.
       perform modification of the positions as per the camera facing the scene. plot the results in the graph.

+The BEV calibration file is used to find the transfer matrix for the detection algorithm and it takes input in clockwise direction.